gitlabhq/gitlab-ci-runner/README.md

 ### Update

-In order to update runner to vew version just go to runner directory and do next:
+In order to update the runner to a new version just go to runner directory and do next:

     git fetch
     git checkout VERSION_YOU_NEED # Ex. v4.0.0